Home Privacy Policy

 When we collect your personal data

-We collect personal data from you when:
+We collect your personal data when:

 We also collect your information from other third-party sources where we have legal grounds to do so.
 These include anti-fraud and crime-prevention agencies, credit reference and vetting agencies, and other data providers.